Market Times:

 Bitcoin whales are major players in the crypto space and their activities have a significant impact on the market.
 Here's how to become one.

-Bitcoin whales are individuals or institutions that hold large amounts of Bitcoin (BTC) in their portfolio therefore, they have the potential to influence the market.
-They are considered major players in the crypto space because their buy or sell action in large volumes is capable of influencing the price of Bitcoin.
+Bitcoin whales are individuals or institutions that hold large amounts of Bitcoin (BTC) in their portfolio; therefore, they have the potential to influence the market.
+They are considered major players in the crypto space because their buy or sell actions in large volumes are capable of influencing the price of Bitcoin.

 Therefore, it is necessary for investors or anyone seeking to venture into the crypto world to closely monitor the activities of these whales who make money for themselves while impacting the price of Bitcoin.
 This article demystifies the concept of Bitcoin whales and addresses some frequently asked questions about these entities.